MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

             - `[ServicePlanName <String>]`: The name of the service plan.
           - `[SkuId <String>]`: Unique identifier (GUID) for the service SKU.
 Equal to the skuId property on the related SubscribedSku object.
 Read-only
           - `[SkuPartNumber <String>]`: Unique SKU display name.
 Equal to the skuPartNumber on the related SubscribedSku object; for example: 'AAD_Premium'.
 Read-only
         - `[Mail <String>]`: The SMTP address for the user, for example, jeff@contoso.onmicrosoft.com.
 Changes to this property will also update the user's proxyAddresses collection to include the value as an SMTP address.
-This property cannot contain accent characters.
-NOTE: We do not recommend updating this property for Azure AD B2C user profiles.
+This property can't contain accent characters.
+NOTE: We don't recommend updating this property for Azure AD B2C user profiles.
 Use the otherMails property instead.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith, and eq on null values).
         - `[MailFolders <IMicrosoftGraphMailFolder[]>]`: The user's mail folders.
 Read-only.
 Nullable.
           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[ChildFolderCount <Int32?>]`: The number of immediate child mailFolders in the current mailFolder.